Mix Q-learning for Lane Changing: A Collaborative Decision-Making Method in Multi-Agent Deep Reinforcement Learning

-The third category focuses on the algorithm and framework of the lane-changing model.
-Xu et al.\cite{xu2018reinforcement} proposed a multi-objective approximate policy iteration algorithm to improve the safety, efficiency, and smoothness of lane-changing behaviour for autonomous vehicles.
-To add an extra layer of safety, the researchers incorporate structures such as safety verification\cite{mirchevska2018high} or safety supervisors\cite{chen2020autonomous} into the algorithmic framework to ensure that the model runs smoothly in real-world situations.
+The third category emphasizes the algorithm and framework, adding safety layers like safety verification\cite{mirchevska2018high} or safety supervisors\cite{chen2020autonomous} to ensure smooth operation in real-world situations.

-MQLC is a reinforcement learning-based lane-changing decision method that simultaneously improves both input and framework aspects.
-Compared to other reinforcement learning methods, MQLC achieves explicit coordination between lane-changing agents through additional inputs and a collaborative decision-making process.
+MQLC is \re{deep} a reinforcement learning-based lane-changing decision method that simultaneously improves both input and framework aspects.
+It achieves explicit coordination between lane-changing agents through additional inputs and a collaborative decision-making process.